BarryThePirate/FishtankLiveExtended/README.md

 Untested and experimental.
  - When an area exists on a video stream that you can click to add an item to your inventory, it pushes a system message to notify you
  - Automatially fix broken clickable zones

+<h1 align="center">Install Unpacked</h1>
+If you want to develop the extension you will need to install it unpacked in your browser.
+If you already have it installed from the store, you'll need to disable that version.
+ - On GitHub, click Code → Download ZIP
+ - Extract the ZIP file

+## Chrome
+ - Open Chrome Extensions Page: Go to [chrome://extensions/](chrome://extensions/) or open the menu → Extensions → Manage Extensions
+ - Enable Developer Mode: Toggle the "Developer mode" switch in the top-right corner of the page
+ - Click “Load unpacked”
+ - Select the root folder of your extension (the one that contains manifest.json).

+To test changes, you need to click the Reload button on the extension in the Manage Extensions page